kljr/SpringboardVM/README.md

 * Composer will download Springboard-Build, DrupalVM, the Acceptance Test repo and their vendor dependencies.
 * Composer will then trigger a bash script which runs drush make.
 * Drush make will install Springboard, checking out git working copies of Springboard modules, themes and libraries from the springboard git repo.
-* The default install will be in `sites/sb_default` and will have Springboard version 7.x-4.x
+The default install will be in `sites/sb_default` and will have Springboard version 7.x-4.x
 * Additional sites will be in sites/{docroot}, with the docroot you defined in local.config.yml.
-* The Springboard acceptance tests repository will be placed in `tests`.
-A port has been forwarded from the guests 3306 port to the hosts 3307 port, you can configure mySql to allow connections from any IP.
-If you'd like to run the Codeception tests, you'll need to follow the instructions in `web/tests/README.md`, and modify the `web/tests/codeception.yml` file to change the `modules:config:Db:dsn` variable to use `mysql:host=127.0.0.1;dbname=springboard;port=3307`.
-* Provides a shell script to allow Drush make Springboard-Builds to update Drupal core and contrib on an existing site without touching the Springboard Repos.
+* Crush provides a shell script to allow Drush to update Drupal core and contrib on an existing site without touching its Springboard folders.

 ## Updating virtual hosts and adding new sites.